maximelehericy/nextcloud-docker-test-env/README.md

 The usual things one can find on forums is to bind container ports to ports on the host system.
 For example, one could bind ports 80 and 443 to an apacbe container, and that would be sufficient to access the website in the apache container.

-This is a very quick and easy approach, but quickly there is not enough ports to play with or it becomes a memory game to remember which port is bound to which service...
+This is a very fast and easy approach, but quickly there is not enough ports to play with or it becomes a memory game to remember which port is bound to which service...

 But going a bit further with docker networks enables one to have a production like system, with domain names, trusted TLS certificates, avoid all sort of troubles of port conflicts or self signed certificates.

 Want to visit website1 ?
 Go to https://website1.your.local.domain.com.
 Want to visit website2 ?
-Go to https://website1.your.local.domain.com.
+Go to https://website2.your.local.domain.com.
 As simple as that :)

 # SETUP A LOCAL TEST ENV WITH DOCKER